meta data for this page

 Create a Map for a Workflow Step

-Workstep maps are typical process maps using the notations (BPMN, EPC, FLOW, PORTFOLIO).
-They do not automatically highlight specific zones or interpret the states directly.
+Contrary to Workflow Maps, maps shown here, do not automatically highlight specific zones or interpret the workflow states directly.
 The idea is, that these maps provide guidance along the way.
-Work Step map can be linked directly to one or more workflow states.
-Workstep Tabs are only displayed if the selected object is on the desired workflow and in one of the selected states.
+Work Step tabs can be linked directly to one or more workflow states.
+Work step tabs are only displayed if the selected object is on the desired workflow and in one of the selected states.

 These maps can e.g. contain detailed information on the execution of a task or status change.